manjunathc/udacity-driveless-car-program/p9-CarND-PID-Control-Project/writeup.md

 ### First kept Ki and Kd to zero.
 Below is the video at Kp=0.3
 [PID Controller with High Kp oscillations and Zero Ki,Kd] https://youtu.be/Xw4pIwU0PVc

 ### Next, I modifed the value of Ki = 0.0001 and Kd = 3.0.
 Modified Kp from 0.1 to 0.2 and 0.3.
-At 0.3 it started oscillating and reduced at 0.1
+At 0.3 it started high oscillations.
 Below is the video for high Kp of 0.3

 [PID Controller with High Kp oscillations] https://youtu.be/PQmTFTotB78